How To Burn Fat Instead of Carbs: Quick Summary

 Carbs and fats are our main sources of energy.

 Well, when you eat carbohydrates, your body breaks them down into glucose.
 This glucose is immediately used by your cells.
-Then, this glucose is stored in your liver and muscle as glycogen to be used later on.
+Then, this glucose is stored in your liver and muscles as glycogen to be used later on.

-Fats on the other hand, tend to get turned into fatty acids.
+Fats, on the other hand, tend to get turned into fatty acids.
 These fatty acids get oxidized and used as fuel for your body.

 Protein CAN be used as a fuel source, but not unless it has to be.
 Protein is made up of amino acids.
 Amino acids are the building blocks of every single tissue in your body.